 How and Why the PSAT “Counts”

-threesatsdownAs most of us know, applying to college back in the day—and by “the day” I mean right through the turn of the twenty-first century—was MUCH less complicated than it is today.
-We were instructed to aspire to become the “smart, well-rounded kids.”
-Do your best in school, play a couple of sports, and get involved in some extracurricular activities.
+As most of us know, applying to college back in the day—and by “the day” I mean right through the turn of the twenty-first century—was MUCH less competitive and complicated than it is today.
+We were instructed to aspire to become the “smart, well-rounded kid.”
+Do your best in school, play a couple of sports, and get involved in some extracurricular activities, didn’t really matter which ones.
 Community service wasn’t a big college admissions deal yet.
 And standardized tests were in the dark ages: those of us on the East and West coasts took the SAT and those in the Midwest and South took the ACT—ONE OR THE OTHER, NOT BOTH (can you even imagine?), and we took them ONCE OR TWICE AT THE MOST.
+Super Scores were the stuff of the future.
 Ahhhh, the good ol’ days.

 Now, in the era of Score Choice (yes, even in the so-called “test optional” era) and insanely competitive admissions, it’s commonplace for students to take each college entrance exam several times, as the New Yorker cartoon above suggests.
 And when do we ask our kids to accomplish this cruel and unusual punishment?
 During their most challenging academic year of their lives to date, when final grades count more than any other year’s towards admissions.
 What is wrong with us?

-I was not consulted on the rules of the college admissions game, but I do make a living strategizing and counseling families how to play it well.
-My advice for students during the FALL of junior year is to FOCUS ON GRADES and leadership positions in sports and activities and community service.
+I was not consulted on the rules of the college admissions game, but I do make a living strategizing and counseling families on how to play it well.
+My advice for students during the FALL of junior year is to FOCUS ON GRADES and positioning for senior-year leadership positions in sports and activities and community service.
 So how do you roll in studying and practicing for these important standardized tests?*

 Finally, a word about the CollegeBoard/Khan Academy’s campaign to convince you tutors and test prep companies are only marginally useful.
 I love and respect Sal Kahn and often promote his videos and other teaching and learning tools to students, but these claims are pure tripe.
 Ok, maybe not pure tripe, but the truth is Kahn Academy has featured SAT prep videos for YEARS (i.e., dating back to well before the big changes rolled out in the spring of 2016) and they only work for really bright, self-motivated students—just the kind of students who typically don’t engage tutors or test prep classes in the first place!
 As a career educator, I can tell you they do not nor will not raise the vast majority of students’ scores much at all.
 I have recently watched several of the new SAT videos, and again, while I really appreciate Sal Kahn’s brilliance and his general teaching prowess, he lacks experience prepping students in standardized tests and equipping them with the kinds of info, skills, and strategies necessary for dramatic improvement.
 Here’s just one example: in the Reading Strategies video, he reads an entire passage out loud, translating and interpreting the meaning of virtually every sentence, taking more than 10 minutes to do so.
-As he goes through the questions, because he’s literally just explained the whole passage in painstaking detail—which of course NO ONE can do on game day because it’s, um, A TIMED TEST!—the questions seem easy, almost silly.
+As he goes through the questions, because he’s literally just explained the whole passage in painstaking detail—which, of course, NO ONE can do on game day because it’s, um, A TIMED TEST!—the questions seem easy, almost silly.
 The video offers no strategies for reading the passages more quickly or with greater concentration or with a mind toward answering specific questions or many other strategies we teach at CPE.
 Just sayin’.

-CollegePrepExpress is offering several SAT Prep classes throughout the fall (in fact, they’re scheduled and open for registration through July 2023!) starting thisSeptember (some meet regularly on Saturdays, some on Sundays).
+CollegePrepExpress is offering several SAT Prep classes throughout the fall (in fact, they’re scheduled and open for registration through Winter 2024!) starting this September (some meet regularly on Saturdays, some on Sundays).
 See our Classes & Registration page for details.
 We also offer private tutoring and semi-private tutoring.
 Do yourself (or your kids) a favor: Register for one or the other and put up the highest number you can on your junior year PSAT.

 We’re here to help 🙂